-Resignation calls grow as UK PM May's final Brexit gambit bombs
+Time to resign?
+UK PM May's final Brexit gambit bombs

 Both ruling Conservative and opposition Labour lawmakers criticized May’s Withdrawal Agreement Bill, or WAB, legislation which implements the terms of Britain’s twice-delayed departure.

-Some intensified their public efforts to oust May and there were reports that her own cabinet ministers could move against her.

 “There is one last chance to get it right and leave in an orderly fashion.
-But it is now time for Prime Minister Theresa May to go - and without delay,” Conservative lawmaker Tom Tugendhat, chairman of parliament’s Foreign Affairs Select Committee, wrote in the Financial Times.
+But it is now time for Prime Minister Theresa May to go — and without delay,” said Conservative lawmaker Tom Tugendhat, chairman of parliament’s Foreign Affairs Select Committee.

-“She must announce her resignation after Thursday’s European (Parliament) elections.”
+“She must announce her resignation after Thursday’s European (Parliament) elections,” he wrote in the Financial Times.

-The protracted impasse in London over the terms of Brexit means it is unclear how, when or even if Britain will leave the European club it joined in 1973.
-The current deadline to leave is Oct.
-31.

 May’s latest offer has enraged eurosceptics opposed to a second referendum, and fails to go far enough for those who want to give the public another say in the hope of stopping Brexit altogether.

+Even some of her ministers criticized the pitch, one source close to the cabinet said, explaining that they felt the concessions had gone much further than they had agreed at a meeting on Tuesday.
+Another source said May had canceled meetings with senior cabinet colleagues on Wednesday evening.

-Despite the criticism, May stood firm during more than two hours of questions in parliament, urging lawmakers to back the bill and then have a chance to make changes to it, so they can have more control over the final shape of Brexit.
+May stood firm during more than two hours of questions in parliament, urging lawmakers to back the bill and then have a chance to make changes to it, so they can have more control over the final shape of Brexit.

 “In time another prime minister will be standing at this despatch box,” May said, acknowledging that her leadership was drawing to a close.